 Tree trunks sometimes develop sunscald, which is dead areas and cracked bark on the southwest side of the tree trunk.
 In freezing but sunny weather, the sun will warm up the trunk enough that the cambium layer will begin growth.
 When the sun stops shining, the new cells quickly freeze and die.
 Young trees, with few branches and thin bark are the most likely to get sunscald.
 Maples, cherries, plums and fruit trees are especially susceptible.
-The best protection is to wrap the trunk with tree wrap.
+The best protection is to wrap the trunk with paper or spun fiber tree wrap.

 The roots of a plant are not as hardy as the top.
 Roots will often be damaged if the soil temperature reaches 20 to 25 degrees.
 Fortunately, moist soil is a fairly good insulator against cold.
 Water to keep the soil moist during freezing weather.

 The roots of a plant in a pot or planter will be exposed to the cold much more than plants in the ground.
 Roots are mostly against the inside of the pot and plastic or clay pots offer no protection, although wood gives some protection.
 Planters should be moved to a protected place, such as an unheated garage or shed, or next to the house under the eaves.
 If a planter is too heavy to move, it can be wrapped with bubble wrap or a sheet of packing foam.

 Roots of plants in the ground may be protected with a layer of mulch such as straw, compost or bark dust.
 Mulch protects the roots from summer heat as well as winter cold.
 A layer of mulch one to three inches deep should be enough over the root zone, but the mulch should not be more than an inch deep around the trunk since it may encourage crown rot.
 The branches of low plants, such as azaleas, should be lifted out of the mulch.
 Mulch can be mounded over roses during short periods of freezing weather, then leveled again so the rose canes do not stay wet.